 C) Try to engage them in a conversation that helps both of you understand – even if you don’t end up agreeing with – the other person’s perspective.

-(Just to be clear – I’m differentiating between choosing to have conversations about reasonable differences in political opinions and the absolute imperative we have to call out those who promote violence, hate, or any form of discrimination.
-I do not think that we should give hate speech a place at the table in the name of “fairness” or “balancing perspectives.”)
+(Just to be clear – I’m differentiating between having conversations about reasonable differences in political opinions and the absolute imperative we have to challenge those who promote violence, hate, or any form of discrimination.
+We should not give hate speech a place at the table in the name of “fairness” or “balancing perspectives.”)